Robert Dean Frisbie: Death

 In 1943, diagnosed with tuberculosis, Frisbie was evacuated by then U.S. Navy Lieutenant James Michener to a hospital on American Samoa.
 His recovery was spotty, but he continued to travel, write and publish until his death at age 52, on November 18 (or 19), 1948, in Avatiu (Cook Islands), from an apparent tetanus infection.
-He was survived by his five children, who were subsequently raised by friends and relatives in New Zealand and Hawaii.

-Work
+Career

 Robert Dean Frisbie produced a great number of sketches, articles and books that were printed by several publishers in America.
 His first article was Fei-hunting in Polynesia (1923, Forum).

 Frisbie's autobiographical travel stories are of enduring value, offering detailed and humorous descriptions of island life in Polynesia and especially the Cook Islands.
 He also wrote many news stories for various periodicals like Pacific Islands Monthly.
 His work is marked by a passionate search for solitude, his concern for the fate of island locals in the face of outside exploitation, and his desire to write the perfect American novel.
 His output is very impressive considering his personal hardships.